awsdocs/amazon-fsx-lustre-user-guide/doc_source/security-iam-awsmanpol.md

 + `fsx` – Allows principals to view information about Amazon FSx file systems, including all tags, in the Amazon FSx Management Console\.
-+ `cloudwatch` – Allows principals to view CloudWatch Alarms in the Amazon FSx Management Console\.
++ `cloudwatch` – Allows principals to view CloudWatch Alarms and metrics in the Amazon FSx Management Console\.
 + `ds` – Allows principals to view information about an AWS Directory Service directory in the Amazon FSx Management Console\.
 + `ec2` – Allows principals to view network interfaces, security groups, subnets and the VPC associated with an Amazon FSx file system in the Amazon FSx Management Console\.
 + `kms` – Allows principals to view aliases for AWS Key Management Service keys in the Amazon FSx Management Console\.